kifork/tenantcloud-stylelint-config/README.md

 ![](vscode-error.png)

-_ in the example, the rule `'color-named': 'never'` was triggered, which prohibits the use of colors by name_
+_In the example, the rule `'color-named': 'never'` was triggered, which prohibits the use of colors by name_